Optional Enrichment Article #1

 Question: Is evolution anti-religious, or religion anti-evolution?

 Answer: They don’t have to be.
-The author is religious, and is convinced of the overwhelming scientific evidence for evolution.
+The author is religious and is convinced of the overwhelming scientific evidence for evolution.
 When the author wrote a commentary on the subject for Pennsylvania newspapers, the pastors at the author’s church (a mainline Protestant denomination) approved of the piece.
 Most of the religious people in the U.S. belong to groups that have accepted evolution.
 Pope John Paul II added the Catholic Church to those groups accepting evolution (“Truth cannot contradict truth;” Address of Pope John Paul II to the Pontifical Academy of Sciences, October 22, 1996).

 There surely are people who believe in evolution and who dislike or even attack religion, and there are many religious people who dislike or attack evolution.
 But, evolution is not anti-religious in any way.
 The author is of the opinion that most leaders of evolutionary research wish to coexist with religion, and that most religious leaders wish to coexist with evolution.

 In regard to racial purity or some similar such nonsense, consider for a moment the case of the author.
 He peers out from behind thick glasses, and his daughters both wear corrective contact lenses.
-It is likely that he has a genetic predisposition causing near-sightedness in individuals who, while still young, use their eyes for much close-up work such as reading.
+He likely has a genetic predisposition causing near-sightedness in individuals who, while still young, use their eyes for much close-up work such as reading.
 This genetic predisposition seems to be hereditable—he has passed it on.
-(There is still medical debate about genetic roots of bad eyesight, but the interpretation here is probably correct.)
+(There is still medical debate about the genetic roots of bad eyesight, but the interpretation here is probably correct.)
 Leaving the author in the gene pool may “weaken” it a little bit.
 How should the author be dealt with in a world that recognizes evolution?
 Should he have been sterilized as a youth, or killed, or forbidden to mate?
 Or, should he be recognized as suffering from a handicap for which he should receive affirmative action?
 The government could have subsidized lessons for him during his youth on how to be attractive to a potential mate while peering through thick glasses.
-(Fortunately, he was successful in marrying a wonderful woman, but maybe there are other downtrodden thick-glasses wearers who should have been helped by outreach efforts.)
+(Fortunately, he was successful in marrying a wonderful woman, but maybe other downtrodden thick-glasses wearers should have been helped by outreach efforts.)
 Or, should we just recognize that glasses (and now, contacts) work just fine, and why worry about it?
 The reality of evolution in no way dictates one’s morality!
 Evolution is what is, not what ought to be—we have to decide how to use the scientific information about evolution.

 Question: Don’t the gaps in the fossil record prove that evolution did not occur?